IGNF/road2/CONTRIBUTING.md

 When using the issue tracker, you will have an issue template for features.
 Please, fill in what you can.
 It will be an area of discussions between you and the project's developers.

-But take a moment to find out whether your idea fits with the scope and aims of the project.
+But take a moment to find out whether your idea fits within the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

 ## No-Code contributions